 Using hip rotation to highlight her femininity

 In doing so she often needs to swivel her hips so she can take advantage of the inertia to sway her free leg.
 (See Cadencia and the Flow of Tango.)
 Since their torsos are connected she needs to swivel her hips in order to dance around him.
 She needs to swivel her hips and use the hip to move her leg in walk.
 (See Women's Walk in Tango.)
 She needs to swivel her hips when she does front ocho, back ocho, media luna and molinete...
 (See Dissociation and Gear Effect.)
 In short, hip rotation is used all the time in her dance, which highlights the flexibility and beauty of her feminine body.
 The milonguero style does not emphasize the footwork, so she may concentrate on the movement of the hips, controlling it to make the swivel gentle, subtle yet noticeable.
 She does not over turn her hips, but turns them only to a degree necessary to let it look feminine, graceful and elegant.

 Dancing with simple and natural steps

 Another element pertinent to the elegance of the style is using simple and natural steps.
 Some tango styles are known for their fancy movements and showy figures, which, although may be beautiful in some way, lack naturalness and elegance.
 The following is an example.

-As you can see, impressive maybe by some standard, a display like this relies on fancy footwork, intricate movements, exaggerated steps, abrupt turns and hasty actions.
+As you can see, impressive maybe by some standard, a display like this relies on fancy footwork, exaggerated movements, intricate figures, abrupt turns and hasty actions.
 It looks busy, garish, farfetched and beat-chasing, but lacks the confidence, serenity, ease, simplicity, naturalness and elegance of the milonguero style, and it does not match the melancholy mood of the music.
 (See Dancing to Melody - Poema.)